 Cook the rice and dal together in the water until very very soft.
 Perhaps use 4 cups to begin with and add more if required.
-It will take 20 – 30 minutes to cook.
+It will take around 30 minutes to cook, maybe more, depending on your cooking methods, pan and heat level.
 The final result will be thick, not liquid, so ease off on adding water at the end of the cooking time.

 Add the cumin, whole black pepper and curry leaves.
 Sauté a little without burning, to release the flavours.
 Set aside.

 Roast the cashews in the remaining ghee until golden brown but not burnt.

 When the rice and dal mixture is cooked, mix vigorously, mashing the dal and rice together.
 You want a buttery texture.
 Mix in the spices with the ghee that they were sautéed in.

 Place in a serving dish and top with the roasted cashews.
 Enjoy!